Chandler’s Early Life, Art, and Activism

 Chandler and his work have been featured in over 40 books, numerous consumer magazines, and scholarly journal articles internationally, and educators consistently include his art and activism in curricula in art and courses at educational institutions worldwide.
 His oral history is part of Smithsonian archives, and his papers are in college and university libraries nationally, including at Simmons College and Northeastern University.

-Starting in July 2017, his seminal work, “Fred Hampton’ Door II,” is part of the Soul of a Nation exhibit at the Tate Modern in London, UK.
-The show features 60 globally-renowned artists, represents the largest single show of African American artists in history, and its opening drew crowds larger than many blockbuster movies.
+In July 2017, his seminal work, “Fred Hampton’s Door II,” became part of Soul of a Nation: Art in the Age of Black Power at the Tate Modern in London, UK.
+The show features 160 pieces by 54 globally-renowned black artists and represents the largest single show of African American artists in history.
+Its opening drew crowds larger than many blockbuster movies.

 Art Sales & Exhibition ~ Booking & Interviewing Information